We have received NIH funding

 at the University of Florida!

-Susan Nittrouer is currently a professor and director of research
+Susan Nittrouer is currently the chair of the Speech Language

-from the National Institute on Deafness and Other
+She directs one grant from the National Institute on Deafness

-The Ontogeny of Segmental Speech Organization ( OSSO)
+She also directed the Ontogeny of Segmental Speech Organization ( OSSO) grant.

 Her research interests focus on: